 Our PCT patent application is for an enhanced model of the surgical fluid waste management system.
 We utilize this enhanced technology in the updated version of the STREAMWAY FMS unit we began selling in the first quarter of 2014.
 We obtained a favorable International Search Report from the PCT searching authority indicating that the claims in our PCT application are patentable (i.e., novel and non-obvious) over the cited prior art.
 A feature claimed in the PCT application is the ability to maintain continuous suction to the surgical field while simultaneously measuring, recording and evacuating fluid to the facilities sewer drainage system.
-This provides for continuous operation of the STREAMWAY FMS unit in suctioning waste fluids, which means that suction is not interrupted during a surgical operation, for example, to empty a fluid collection container or otherwise dispose of the collected fluid.
-We believe that this continuous operation and unlimited capacity feature provides us with a significant competitive advantage, particularly on large fluid generating procedures.
+This provides for continuous operation of the STREAMWAY FMS unit in suctioning waste fluids, which means that suction is not interrupted during a surgical operation, for example, to empty a fluid collection container or otherwise dispose of the collected fluid generating procedures.
 All competing products, except certain models of MD Technologies, have a finite fluid collection capacity necessitating that the device be emptied when capacity is reached during the surgical procedure.
 In the case of MD Technologies while some of their models may have an unlimited capacity, their process is not truly continuous like the Company's system because it requires switching the vacuum containers when one becomes full.
-For example, when the first container becomes full, the vacuum is again switched back to the first container to collect fluid while the second container is drained, and so on.
-Even though the switching of the vacuum between containers is automated in certain MD Technology models, the automated switching is still believed to result in brief interruptions or reductions in suction during the surgical procedure.
+For example, when the first container becomes full, the vacuum is switched over to a second container in order to collect the fluid in the second container is drained.
+When the second container becomes full, the vacuum between containers is automated in certain MD Technology to the surgical procedure.